 Fire Chief Arborvitae Shrubs for Sale Online

-Thuja Fire Chief has bright golden spring foliage and fantastic deep red fall color.
+Fire Chief Arborvitae Shrubs have bright golden spring foliage and fantastic deep red fall color.
 Its textual variance is sure to add personality to any landscape.